meetuparchive/meetup-web-platform/docs/Queries.md

 **API response array returned as JSON from app server**

-The app server API proxy endpoint will respond with an array of API responses structured as individual objects with a single key corresponding to the query `ref`.
+The app server API proxy endpoint will respond with an array of Query responses.

 ```js
 [